JP-Kelly/projects/visualisations.md

 - Python (for extracting scores from episode transcripts and saving these to a dataframe)
 - Excel (for manual data checking)
 - Tableau (for visualisation)

+You can access the full interactive version of this visualisation on [Tableau](https://public.tableau.com/app/profile/jp.kelly8457/viz/QuiteInterestingViz/QIViz)

+---